Bicycling Magazine has Gran Fondo Las Vegas on its “bucket list” of Gran Fondos!

 This is not a race – it’s a timed event.
 You must hang your timing chip from your handlebar stem, wear your bib number on your back, and you must check in at the finish.
 If you fail to properly place your timing chip, or don’t pass under the start/finish, you’ll be listed as DNF in the results.
 Please don’t email us after the event to change your results if you didn’t follow these instructions.

+The ride starts/finishes right next door to the Element at our sponsoring bike shop, Las Vegas Cyclery.
 Open start window from 7-7:15am.
 All riders must start during this 15 minute period, or they will not receive an official time.
 We do expect most folks to leave right at 7am; so if you like riding in a group, please be ready to roll!

 Course closes at 5pm.